 My office is working with the Castro Merchants to finalize proposals for weekend street closures on 18th Street from Collingwood to Hartford, and on Noe Street from Market to Beaver.
 We are also supporting efforts to safely expand outdoor seating in Jane Warner Plaza.
 Special thanks to Castro Merchants President Masood Samereie and the Board of Directors, as well as Executive Director of the Castro Community Benefits District Andrea Aiello and her team for their hard work on behalf of the neighborhood.

 EXPANDING SLOW STREETS: The Slow Streets program launched in April to limit through traffic on certain residential streets and make more space available for pedestrians, cyclists, and outdoor activities in our neighborhoods.
 My office worked with the MTA and neighborhood groups to launch the first round of Slow Streets on parts of Sanchez in Noe Valley and Chenery in Glen Park.
 The program has been popular and we appreciate everyone who has written us to share their support, concerns, and suggestions for how to improve and expand the program.
 The MTA has announced the next round of streets that will be considered for implementation.
 These include Arlington from Randall to Roanoke in Glen Park, Duncan Street from Valencia to Sanchez, and Noe Street from 18th St north to Duboce Park.
 I'm grateful that the MTA has responded to feedback from our office and neighbors to adjust the Duncan and Noe segments to avoid very steep blocks not suitable for Slow Streets.
-Learn more, and share your thoughts directly with MTA staff here.
+Learn more, a nd share your thoughts directly with MTA staff here.

 Delivering PPE to Canyon Market, an essential business serving Glen Park daily